SLiV9/penne/docs/errors.md

 }
 ```

-If the operands are primitives types, you can use primitive casting to do the conversion.
+If the operands are primitives types, you can use a primitive conversion.

 ```penne
 fn main(data: []u8)